The agent shouldn't work for the vendor. It should work for you.

 Battle-tested foundations.
 Whatever the spec calls for.

-Open-source foundations with large communities, clear upgrade paths, and strong security track records.
-No new vendor lock-in.
-We integrate with whatever you already run, and we pick the runtime that serves the spec, not a fixed list.
-Your team can hire for these skills anywhere.
+We default to open-source foundations with large communities, clear upgrade paths, and strong security track records, and we bring commercial software in where it genuinely serves the engagement, regulatory posture, data residency, or an existing investment your team has already standardized on.
+We integrate with whatever you already run, and we pick the runtime that serves the spec.

-We build to the language preference your team can support: TypeScript, Python, .NET, Go, JVM.
-Stack choice is a function of the spec and your operational reality, not a fixed marketing commitment.
+We build to the language preference your team can support: TypeScript, Python, .NET, Go, JVM, Rust.
+Stack choice is a function of the spec and your operational reality.

 Industry-standard databases chosen for the workload.
 Standard formats.
 Real-time client access via APIs.
 Exportable in full, on demand, with no proprietary friction.